 The broadest category of technology in your practice is that which helps you automate tasks.
-Not only can automation save you time, but it can also reduce errors by limiting human interaction.
-After you have documented your systems and processes, you’ll get a sense of where you can automate.
+Not only can automation save time, but it can also reduce errors by limiting human interaction.
+After documenting your systems and processes, you’ll get a sense of where you can automate.

 The technology to manage this, however, is not generally one discrete piece of software.
 Automations usually live inside other applications.
 Examples of automations are the out-of-office response on your email, or even the keyboard shortcut you’ve programmed to make the § symbol.

 Although it may not strike you as law firm technology, tools that enhance your legal research play a large role in the typical law practice.
-Whether you’re searching for a specific citation, shepardizing opposing counsel’s brief, or researching potential heirs of an estate, access to quick and trustworthy information can make or break your case.
+Efficiently finding relevant case law can save time and money.
+While, integrating docket information into practice management software can streamline calendaring systems.
+Either way, access to quick and trustworthy information can make or break a case.

 Keep in mind that this is an area rife with innovation.
 It is easy to feel like you are drinking from a firehose when researching products.
-As with everything else in your legal tech stack, start with an idea of what specific problems you want to solve.
+As with everything else in legal tech, start with an idea of what specific problems you want to solve.